Viktorija-Alexeeva/DE-project/reproduce.md

 This job is triggered by PR.
 When create PR in git, it will automatically run CI checks job.
 When check is finished, will see 'dbt Cloud — dbt Cloud run success', only after that can merge PR.

-5. Create dashboard in Looker Studio to visualise data from datamart.
+5. Create dashboard in Looker Studio to visualise data from data mart.

 5.1.
 Create dashboard in Looker Studio.